-- If there is a vacancy on the Committee, remaining committee members, the respective County Board Chair, or HSTP staff, shall recommend a new member from the respective geographic area to fill the vacant position.
+- I. If there is a vacancy on the Committee, remaining committee members, the respective County Board Chair, Tri-County Regional Planning Commission Technical or Policy chair, or HSTP staff, shall recommend a new member from the respective geographic area to fill the vacant position.
 The designated individual shall be appointed to the Committee by the guidelines listed under "Appointment and Membership Term" above. - 2.
 If a member is unable to attend a meeting, that person shall communicate with HSTP staff in advance for it to be considered an excused absence. - 3.
 If a member is unable to attend a meeting and has not communicated their absence before the meeting to HSTP staff, it will be noted as an unexcused absence. - 4.
-After a member has three unexcused absences in a row, HSTP staff can contact the member's respective County Board Chair to recommend a new member in their place. - 5.
+After a member has three unexcused absences in a row, HSTP staff can contact the member's respective County Board Chair or Tri-County Regional Planning Commission Technical or Policy chair to recommend a new member in their place. - 5.
 If a member or a representative to their organization has not attended at least two HSTP Region 5 meetings within a year of their Consolidated Vehicle Procurement (CVP) application, HSTP staff has the right to give that organization a participation score of zero.